What to Do if My Baby Will Only Sleep on Me or While Being Held?

 Board Certified Pediatrician & Lactation Consultant

-If you’re struggling with getting your baby to fall asleep (unless in your arms), or maybe having trouble transferring your baby to a safe sleep space once they fall asleep, start your FREE sleep consultation and get expert, step by step guidance from the Smart Sleep Coach team to help break this habit.
+If you’re still struggling with getting your baby to fall asleep anywhere but your arms, or having trouble transferring your baby to a safe sleep space once they fall asleep, take this free 3 minute-sleep quiz and get expert, step-by-step guidance on how to get your baby to sleep without being held, straight from the pediatricians and sleep consultants behind the Smart Sleep Coach by PampersTM app.

 {{form-test}}